SQream/sqream_docs/guides/third_party_tools/informatica.rst

 .. _informatica:

 *************************
-Connecting to SQream Using Informatica
+Connecting to SQream Using Informatica Cloud Services
 *************************

 Overview
 =========
-The **Connecting to SQream Using Informatica** page is quick start guide for connecting to SQream using Informatica.
+The **Connecting to SQream Using Informatica Cloud Services** page is quick start guide for connecting to SQream using Informatica cloud services.

 It describes the following: